What Is a Margin Account and How Does Margin Trading Work?

 Margin Account Rules and Regulations

-When it comes to margin accounts, the Securities and Exchange Commission (SEC), FINRA, and other bodies have set some rules:
+To recap what a margin account is and how margin trading works: The Securities and Exchange Commission (SEC), FINRA, and other industry bodies have set some rules:

 • Minimum margin: There is a minimum margin requirement before you can start trading on margin.
-FINRA requires that you deposit the lesser of $2,000 or 100% of the purchase price of the stocks you plan to purchase on margin.
+FINRA requires that you deposit $2,000 or 50% of the purchase price of the stocks you plan to purchase on margin, whichever is greater.

-• Initial margin: Your margin buying power has limits — generally you can borrow up to 50% of the cost of the securities you plan to buy.
-This means, for example, that if you have $10,000 in your margin account, you can effectively purchase up to $20,000 of securities on margin.
+• Initial margin: Your margin buying power has limits: Generally, you can borrow up to 50% of the cost of the securities you plan to buy.
+This means, for example, that if you have $10,000 in your margin account, you can purchase up to $20,000 of securities on margin.
 You would spend $10,000 of your own money and borrow the other 50% from the brokerage.
-(You can also borrow much less than this.)
+(You can also borrow less.)
 Your buying power varies, depending on the value of your portfolio on any given day.

 An example of using a margin account could look like this: Say you have a margin account with $5,000 in cash in it.
-This allows you to use 50% more in margin, so you actually have $10,000 in purchasing power – you are able to actually make a trade for $10,000 in securities, using $5,000 in margin.
+This allows you to use 50% more in margin, so you actually have $10,000 in purchasing power.
+You’re able to actually make a trade for $10,000 in securities, using $5,000 in margin.

-In effect, margin extends your purchasing power as an investor, and you’re not obligated to use it all.
+In effect, margin extends your purchasing power as an investor, and you’re not obliged to use it all.

 Increase your buying power with a margin loan from SoFi.